Noah-Huppert/kube-git-deploy/api/README.md

 The behavior of jobs is defined by a file in the repository root named `kube-git-deploy.toml`.

-A file contains modules.
-Modules are individual items which can be built and deployed.
+A file contains units.
+Units are individual items which can be built and deployed.

-Each module contains steps.
-Steps define the actions a job performs.
+Each unit contains actions.
+Actions define what a job does for that unit.

-There are two types of steps: `docker` and `helm`.
+There are two types of actions: `docker` and `helm`.

-If a module defines a Docker and Helm step, the Docker step will be executed first.
+If a unit defines a Docker and Helm action, the Docker action will be executed first.

-### Step Definitions
+### Action Definitions
 **Docker:**
 - `directory` (String): Directory Dockerfile is located in
 - `tag` (String): Docker image tag